The place for businesses to put unpaid federal or state liens with, or without a payment arrangement, behind them.

 Program # 1: Business funding based on the assets of the business.
 If the business has over $10,000 per month in sales, they may be able to get a business loan based on their sales.

 Commercial real estate with equity can also be used to payoff the open tax lien.
 At closing the tax lien is paid off from the proceeds of the loan.
 Another option is to use business equipment.
 Get capital based on business equipment.
 Use the funds to payoff the tax lien.
+These options can also be used to pay a tax lien that has a payment plan and also tax extension deadline balances.

 Business loans with an IRS payment plan